 Isela currently works in the public sector in Phoenix, collaborating with law enforcement, community alliances, and block watches to build awareness of and support for early childhood development.
 During her off time, she facilitates with Arizona State Universities outreach programs; Realizing the American Dream, Future Sun Devil Families, and Families Preparing Future Generations.
 Isela knows that education is the key to success, which is why she enjoys the opportunity to connect families with the tools and resources to help guide their child to higher academic attainment.

-In her second term Representative Blanc will continue her work to ensure that all Arizona families can achieve the American dream.
-She will draw on her experience in education and family services to improve educational opportunities for all and to make sure Arizona families have equal access to the services they need to thrive.
+In her second term Representative Blanc has continued her work to ensure that all Arizona families can achieve the American dream.
+She has drawn on her experience in education and family services to improve educational opportunities for all and to make sure Arizona families have equal access to the services they need to thrive.